Blogs/AI

 Tabnine also supports popular IDEs like VS Code, JetBrains, and Eclipse, with strong context-aware predictions that adapt to a developer’s existing codebase.
 Teams can even train Tabnine on their own private repositories, creating highly customized AI suggestions that reflect their unique coding standards.

-On the downside, Tabnine’s free version is limited.
+Tabnine’s feature set is intentionally weighted toward paid plans, reflecting its focus on enterprise security, customization, and compliance rather than mass adoption.
 Most of its advanced features including private code training and enterprise security options, require a paid subscription.
 Its community is also smaller compared to Codeium or GitHub Copilot, which sometimes means fewer tutorials and slower ecosystem growth.

 Still, for enterprises that value security, customization, and reliability, Tabnine remains one of the most trusted names in AI coding.